 Ways To Tell if Your Peach Tree Is a Goner: 7 Signs of Death

-Have you ever checked your peach tree and questioned if it’s nearing the end of its life or if it has already died?
+Have you examined your peach tree and questioned whether it is nearing the end of its life or if it has already died?

 The thing with peach trees is that signs of life, or death for that matter, are rather deceptive.
 For all you know, the tree could just be dormant.
 It’s hard to tell sometimes unless you know what you’re looking for.